Boston Tea Party Ships & Museum is an interactive, high-tech, floating museum.

 Boston Tea Party played a very significant role in the history of America.

 The act of dumping crates of tea from ships into the water signified an act of protest, an act of resistance, and an act of freedom.

-Boston Tea Party Ships and Museum was established to preserve the political event and cultural objects that sparked American Revolution.
+Boston Tea Party Ships and Museum was established to preserve the political events and cultural objects that sparked the American Revolution.

 On the floating ships, you experience the wave of patriotism and freedom that instilled confidence in the patriots to challenge the colonial regime.